Verity is a Physics with Teaching Bsc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

 The Open Broadcast Software website has a great calculator here.
 Enter your computer's details and your internet upload speed and the calculator will tell you the optimal settings for bitrate, resolution, FPS, buffer size and much more.
 (If you do not know your internet speeds, you can find that out here at SpeedTest.net)

-Webcam - People Want to See You
+2. Use a Webcam: People Want to See You

 Yes, believe it or not, people want to see your face.
 When the viewer can see you reacting to the game, or your expressions when you read their comments, it makes the stream feel more personal.
 Plus everyone likes to be able to put a face to a voice.
+The webcam I currently use is the Logitech C920 960-000767.

 Having a face camera allows for unique opportunities for the streamer to interact with the audience.
 For example having a themed stream where you dress up.
 Or having an audio command that viewers can use to scare you.
 When the viewer can see you enjoying yourself, or reacting to something they did, they feel as if they can better connect to you.